anders-erik/andegraph/project/Log.md

 			- files, text, code, etc.
 		- Also, shard information will becaome part of the edge!
 			- a directed edge from parent (source), but also edge type will be shard

+### 2024-01-30

+- Created bash script where I rename all old source and shard files
+	- xxx_so -> 50xxx
+	- xxx_sh -> 56xxx
+- Old sources
+	- TWO PARTS
+		- Moved source-node into new 'Source' table.
+		- Created a new File-node-sibling and linked using edge for old source that had a built in file
+	- First step was not too bad
+	Second was a a bit more invloved in both theory and implmentation
+- Old Shards
+	- Checks:
+		- is file?
+		- is Code?
+		- is source?
+		- else is text
+	- One SQL script for each check
+	- At least one shard was incorectly categorized (use of curly braces, reddit package-handling discussion)
+		- Probably my exists.
+- Reviews
+	- Turned the old review dates into review objects with associated node
+	- Had to add edges to link the review dates to their associated object to be reviewed